-- Note also that the College of Graduate and Postdoctoral Studies (CGPS) considers nominations for Dean’s Scholarships in early December and early February.
+- Please note that the College of Graduate and Postdoctoral Studies (CGPS) accepts departmental nominations for Dean’s Scholarships in early December and early February.

 - Applicants are expected to contact a faculty member from the department who could serve as a supervisor prior to applying to the program.

 - Eligible MA students usually receive $18,000 per year in funding for 2 years and eligible PhD students receive approximately $20,000 per year in funding for 5 years.